 - Elevation Gain: 2,330 feet

 Today you will explore the Shira plateau, one of the highest plateaus on earth.
-The trail is moderate, guiding you east toward Moir Camp.
-Moir sits at the base of a large gorge, where there are a number of walking trails giving you an opportunity to further acclimatize.
+The trail is moderate, guiding you east toward Shira II Camp.
+Shira II provides beautiful views in all directions including a stunning sunrise over Mount Meru in the distance.

 - Starting Elevation 11,500 feet